 RoseRed Homestead

-In the video, Pam (RoseRed Homestead) explains the algorithm used by the food industry to determine the temperature needed to kill botulism spores.
+In the above video, RoseRed Homestead demonstrates the folly of attempting to use a water bath canner for canning low-acid foods.
+She explains the algorithm used by the food industry to determine the temperature needed to kill botulism spores.
 She used that information to figure out how many hours it would take to safely water bath can low-acid foods.
 Here’s what she found:

 - For those at sea level, you would need to water bath can low acid foods for a minimum of six hours